Welcome your guests on Halloween with a spooky touch of Black Goth Succulents.

 - Avoid putting them under direct sunlight.
 This way, the plant will get darker hues.

 Although, Black Goth Succulents bear a resemblance to death, make sure you provide them with the adequate care they need.
-Remember that a healthy succulent is a contented, vivacious, and dark.
+Remember that a healthy succulent is contented, vivacious, and dark.